 The slave system in Haiti depended on backbreaking labor in fields, often without clear time limits, in order to produce all sorts of goods for European markets, including especially this sweetener, which has the molecular formula of C₆H₁₂O₆.

-One product of the Great Revolt was a transfer of power between this authority, which ruled India from the mid-18th century to the mid-19th century, and the British government.
+One product of the Great Revolt was a transfer of power from the BEIC, which ruled India from the mid-18th century to the mid-19th century, and the British government.
+Another was the creation of this position.

-This northeastern African country is one of only two within the continent never to have been permanently colonized.
+This northeastern African country is one of only two within the continent never to have been permanently colonized, having successfully staved off Italian invasion.

 What is Ethiopia?

-Coinciding with a nasty fight for authority between Ci Xi and Guangxu, driving foreigners out of China became a key objective of this late 19th century movement that all but ended any hope of Chinese strength on an international scale.
+Coinciding with a nasty fight for authority between Ci Xi and Guangxu after the Hundred Days' Reform, driving foreigners out of China became a key objective of this turn-of-the-century movement that all but ended any hope of Chinese strength on an international scale.

 What is the Boxer Rebellion?